GameDevTecnico/cubos/core/samples/logging/page.md

 severity level @ref CUBOS_LOG_LEVEL_INFO or higher are logged.
 This can be changed by defining
 @ref CUBOS_LOG_LEVEL to the desired level.

-Serializable types can also be logged, using @ref cubos::core::data::Debug.
+Serializable types can also be logged, using @ref cubos::core::data::old::Debug.

 @snippet logging/main.cpp Debug wrapper include

-By wrapping the value in @ref cubos::core::data::Debug, the type is serialized using the
+By wrapping the value in @ref cubos::core::data::old::Debug, the type is serialized using the
-@ref cubos::core::data::DebugSerializer, and the result is logged.
+@ref cubos::core::data::old::DebugSerializer, and the result is logged.

 @snippet logging/main.cpp Debug wrapper usage